syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfRangeSlider/Ticks-Customization.md

 ![The Outside](images/Outside.png)

-## Customizing tick color
+## Customizing Tick Color

-The range slider control provides the `TickColor` property to customize the color of ticks in tick bar.
+The RangeSlider control provides the `TickColor` property to customize the color of ticks in the tick bar.

 {% highlight c# %}